Billy McKee: Later life

 A faction led by Adams managed to get McKee voted off the IRA Army Council in 1977, effectively forcing him out of the leadership of the organisation.
 McKee's health suffered in this period and he did not resume his IRA activities.
 He joined Republican Sinn Féin after a split in Sinn Féin in 1986.
+Reflecting on his involvement in the Republican cause at age 89 McKee said:"From the time I was 15 until 65 I was in some way involved.
+I have had plenty of time since to think if I was right or I was wrong.
+I regret nothing."

 In later years McKee, Brendan Hughes and Tommy McKearney were critical of the Belfast Agreement and of the reformist politics of Sinn Féin.
 In 2016 he sent a message of support to the launch of the hardline new Republican party Saoradh, reportedly the political wing of the New IRA.

 Billy McKee died on 11 June 2019, aged 97.
 His funeral took place on 15 June 2019 in west Belfast.
 His coffin was carried on a gun carriage.